-Torrenting is often construed as a difficult procedure.
+Torrenting is often construed as a complex procedure.
 People tend to get this impression due to the complicated jargon, not due to any extreme complexity of the process itself.

-Here’s how it works.
 Surprisingly, a torrent file contains none of the content you need.
-Literally none.
-If you’re trying to torrent music, not even a single second of audio is present in your .torrent file.
+For example, if you’re trying to torrent music, not even a single second of audio is present in your .torrent file.
 Instead, a torrent file contains information regarding where you can gain access to the file.

-The torrent you download for that file when opened with a suitable client allows access to trackers.
-Someone, somewhere in the world has the file you need or at least a fraction of it.
-Trackers allow your system to detect and download from these users.
+When opened with a suitable client, the torrent you download for that file allows access to trackers.
+Someone, somewhere in the world, has the file you need or at least a fraction of it.
+Trackers enable your system to detect and download from these users.

-A client is basically an app-based service that initiates and manages torrented data.
+Client is an app-based service that initiates and manages torrented data.
 You can control your uploads and downloads from the client interface.
 Commonly used clients are uTorrent and BitTorrent.

 Seeds are users who have the complete file.
 They act as the source of the download for other users.

-Leeches are those who download content from others but do not upload (or seed) as much as they download.
-Leeches can have a negative impact on future downloads of a torrent file.
+Leeches download content from others but do not upload (or seed) as much as they download.
+As a result, leeches can hurt future downloads of a torrent file.
 However, when their download is partially complete, they automatically begin to act as peers.

 Seeding consumes a lot of power and can be turned off by the user.
 However, it is generally considered good etiquette to seed as much as you leech.
 In some circles, the term ‘leeches’ refers to those who download content without and leave their client without seeding.

 Torrented content does not depend on a single source as direct downloads do.
 Hence, the issues of geo-compatibility, temporary unavailability, and related issues do not affect you as much.
-Even if one torrent source is inactive, you can rely on others to obtain the file.
+Furthermore, even if one torrent source is inactive, you can rely on others to obtain the file.